Devolved-AI/evm2substrate/README.md

 When prompted, enter your private key in hexadecimal format (with or without the 0x prefix).

+Don't worry, your private key ins't exposed or keylogged in the terminal.

 The script will then output the corresponding Ethereum and Substrate addresses.

 ## Key Points